Dreams of the Deep

 “Low dose.
 Heart rate 125.
 Saturation dropped to 81.”

-She stopped writing.
-Her pen was an actual ink pen, the cap on the wrong end because it always ended up there.
 She was looking at the wall behind her console.
 The shelves, the labeled bottles, the gap where a bottle had been used during the crisis and not replaced.
 Whatever she was seeing wasn’t in the compartment.

 “I profiled her two months ago,” Mirin said.
 “Cardiovascular numbers were within my parameters.
 Heart rate, blood pressure, variability.
 All where I expected for a nine-year-old third-gen with her parents’ profiles.”